-- Department of History (1985)
+- Department of History (Corfu)

-- Department of Music Studies (1992)
+- Department of Music Studies (Corfu)

-- Department of Informatics (2004)
+- Department of Informatics (Corfu)

-- Department of Audio and Visual Arts (2004)
+- Department of Audio and Visual Arts (Corfu)

-From the 12th century an on, Corfu and the Ionian Islands in general have followed a different historical path in relation to the rest of Greece.
+From the 12th century and on, the Ionian Islands have followed a different historical path in relation to the rest of Greece.
 Having experienced Venetian, French and English rule, the Ionian Islands differ historically from most Greek provinces, which after the fall of the Byzantine Empire in the 15th century became part of the Ottoman Empire until the 19th century and the beginning of the 20th, when these territories gradually gained their freedom and joined the newly established Greek state.
 These different routes brought the Ionian Islands closer to the western European ways of life and thinking, which, in turn, left their mark on the urban and rural landscape of the islands, on the mentality of people and their customs.
 It should be noted that the first Greek University, the Ionian Academy, was founded in Corfu in 1824, under English rule.
 From the first decades of the 19th century and until the Union of the Ionian Islands with the New Greek State in 1864, the Academy served as the source of a remarkable literary current of unique character, which largely contributed to the intellectual ferment of that period.